Will Robots Usher In A Utopia Or Dystopia?

 Will our future of robots and autonomous cars turn out to be a dystopia or a utopia?
 That's the question that author Peter Frase grapples with in his new book, Four Futures: Life After Capitalism.
-A Ph.D. candidate in sociology at CUNY Graduate Center and an editor at the socialist magazine Jacobin, Frase is inclined to believe the former scenario.
+A PhD candidate in sociology at CUNY Graduate Center and an editor at the socialist magazine Jacobin, Frase is inclined to believe the former scenario.
 He dismisses what he sees as the "phony utopianism of Silicon Valley plutocrats," whom he calls "new-school robber barons."

 In his book, a series of thought experiments about the future, Frase expresses his concern about the real-world consequences of the new age of robotics, worsening climate change, and rising income inequality.
 Like Chuck Klosterman in his recent book, But What If We’re Wrong?, Frase tries to peer so far ahead into time that it can feel like it doesn't have any relevance to your life or career but that doesn't mean his vision of the future is not worth contemplating.

 Frase's book imagines four future scenarios.
 In all of them, one thing is constant: rising automation.
-Visions of a robotic future have gone mainstream in recent years, with widely-read articles about the devastating impact it will have on jobs and the economy.
+Visions of a robotic future have gone mainstream in recent years, with widely read articles about the devastating impact it will have on jobs and the economy.
 According to Frase, these essays have become "an entire subgenre" but required reading nonetheless—describing a likely scenario in which we're just backseat drivers in our autonomous cars, robots do all the heavy lifting, and IBM’s Watson has graduated from game show oddity to active medical assistant in almost every hospital and doctor's office around the world, among other things.

 Frase believes that the likelihood our future is a utopia or dystopia comes down to two factors: whether we solve or succumb to the climate crisis, and whether we evolve into a society that is more equal or more hierarchical.
 Laying out the permutations of these two variables yields Frase’s four futures, each of which is granted its own chapter.
 All our futures will have robots, says Frase (who acknowledges his thought experiment framework is deliberately reductive).
 But will they have abundance or scarcity, and will they have equality or hierarchy?